binaryage/firelogger/index.md

 > Go to Firebug Menu -> Open With Editor -> Configure editors ... like this: ![TextMate hint][textmate-hint]

 #### I was unable to download/install FireLogger extension from addons.mozilla.org.
 Can you package latest version for me?
-> Some people reported this problem too.
+> Some other people reported this problem too.
 You may [try this workaround][workaround].

-#### When I start Firefox and page loads I don't see any log records, what is wrong?
+#### When I start Firefox and the page loads I don't see any log records.
+What's wrong?
 > This is Firefox optimization.
-After start Firefox brings up browser state into the point where it was when you closed it (no network activity at all).
+After starting, Firefox brings the browser state to the same point where it was when you closed it (no network activity at all).
 Refresh your page and you should be ok.

 ## Ruby

 <div style="min-height:300px">
 I'd like to see this happen...
-Give me your hand :-)
+Give me a hand :-)
 </div>

 ## Changelog